Jalalkhanali/pmes/README.md

 For support and questions:
 - Create an issue in the repository
-- Check the API documentation at http://localhost:8080/swagger-ui.html
+- Check the Swagger documentation at `/swagger-ui.html`
-- Review the logs at `logs/energy-planning.log`
+- Review the application logs

 ## 🔄 Version History

-- **v1.0.0** - Initial release with basic energy planning features
+- **v1.0.0**: Initial release with core energy planning functionality
-- **v1.1.0** - Added PSO optimization and improved neural networks
+- Neural Network forecasting with PSO optimization
-- **v1.2.0** - Enhanced emission calculations and scenario management
+- Scenario management and comparison
+- Emissions calculation
+- Excel data import
+- RESTful API with Swagger documentation